AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ![Cross-region data sharing enabled](./_images/cross-region-data-sharing.drawio.svg)

-## How data is transferred across regions
+## Cross region data sharing scenarios

-Help wanted

-## When data is transferred across regions
+When cross-region data sharing is enabled, OCS may share data across regions under the following circumstances.

-Help wanted
+### Additional processing

+OCS may process operational data stored in your default in a non-default region for performance optimization before it displays in your browser session.
+In these instances, data from your default region resides in the non-default region processing service memory up to several hours.

+### Data augmentation

+In use cases where your operational data is stored in both default and non-default regions, OCS may process operational data from the default region in the non-default region.
+OCS then adds and processes additional operational data from the non-default region before it displays in your browser session.
+In these instances, your data from both regions resides in the cross-region processing service's memory up to several hours.

+### Temporary storage

+In some instances where OCS sends operational data stored in your default region for processing or data augmentation in non-default regions, OCS may temporarily persist data from your default region in the non-default region before it is processed.
+This temporary storage is used for performance optimization.
+In these instances, data from your default region resides in the non-default region processing service storage and memory up to several hours.

 ## Opt out of cross-region data sharing

-For data security and [General Data Protection Regulation](https://gdpr.eu/) (GDPR) compliance purposes, you can opt out of cross-region data sharing for a namespace.
+Optionally, you can opt out of cross-region data sharing for a namespace.
 If you opt out of cross-region data sharing, the namespace data is not processed outside of the region where it resides.
-However, disabling this setting restricts namespace resource availability in other regions.

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)

-Disabling this setting may reduce performance and searchability.

 ### To opt out of cross-region data sharing